Privacy Policy

 8. Contact

-This policy is a starting point for a credential-vault product in public beta.
+This policy is a starting point for a credential-vault product.
 If you're planning to use API Locker for regulated data (PCI, HIPAA, GDPR-sensitive data, etc.), contact us before you do — we want to make sure the service fits your compliance needs.